ladycosy/console-finances/README.md

 ## Acceptance Criteria
 * Link the JavaScript file to the HTML file
-* Write clear comments at each stage of writing up the code
+* Write clear comments at each stage of writing up the code in JavaScript
 * Log the desired output into the console
 * Deploy the website and check that it loads with no errors